What help such as discounts can you get with a pension or health care card in Australia?

 Education discounts and payments for concession card holders

 Fees at Tafe (CIT for Canberra) can be halved for eligible cards and courses.
 Apprentices and trainees are eligible for health care cards but not for half price course fees.
-Some preschools, primary and high schools offer discounted fees for pensioners if you ask.
+Some preschools, primary and high schools offer discounted fees for pensioners if you ask plus there is a School Fees Allowance for children 15 years and under, usually paid directly to the school.

-On top of this, depending on your circumstances, you may be eligible for an extra payment from Centrelink for studying.
+On top of this, depending on your circumstances, you may be eligible for an extra payment from Centrelink for studying, for example:

 Movies and entertainment discounts